perform. create. explore.

 Additionally, there is a series of informal dance concerts of student-choreographed works each semester, three touring ensembles, and several student dance groups.

 Does Muhlenberg participate in the American College Dance Festival Association?

 Yes!
 We hosted the Northeast Festival in 2002 and 2011.
-Since 2002, we have been selected via the adjudication process for ten straight regional Gala Concerts, and four out of five National Festivals at the Kennedy Center.
+Since 2002, we have been selected via the adjudication process every year to perform in the regional Gala Concerts, and seven out of eight National Festivals at the Kennedy Center.
 Read More!

 What are the opportunities to view dance in the area?

 Our location 90 miles from New York City and 45 miles from Philadelphia ideally situates us to see a wide spectrum of professional dance.
 There are also several colleges and universities in the area that regularly present dance touring companies.
 Typically the department sponsors 6-8 trips to see dance per year.

 If I were to major in dance, what other courses besides technique would I take?